-Pet insurance is all about peace of mind, and about knowing your pet will be protected if something goes wrong.
-If your answers to the questions above cause you to rethink your attitude to pet insurance, maybe it’s time to start comparing policies.
+The best pet insurance is all about peace of mind, and about knowing your pet will be protected if something goes wrong.
+If your answers to the questions above cause you to rethink your attitude to pet insurance, maybe it’s time to start comparing policies and quotes.

 When is the best time to take out pet insurance?

 It’s generally recommended that you take out pet insurance while your dog is still a puppy.
-Most insurers will provide policies for pets 8 weeks of age or older.
+Most pet insurance companies will provide puppy insurance policies for pets 8 weeks of age or older.

 Waiting until later in your pet’s life to buy pet insurance is risky for a few reasons.
 Not only could you be hit with an unexpected vet bill before buying a policy, but your pet could develop illnesses over time that will then be classed as pre-existing and excluded from cover when you decide to take out a policy.

 Some insurers also impose upper age limits on their policies, or will refuse to cover older dogs for specific health conditions.

 How do I choose the best pet insurance plan for my dog?

 If you want to find the best protection for your dog, you need to shop around.
 Make sure to consider the following factors when comparing policies and pet insurance companies:

 Cost.
 Compare quotes from several insurers to get an idea of how much your pet insurance will cost.
 Of course, make sure you look past the premium amount and check out what’s covered to make sure a cheap pet insurance policy offers good value for money.